djcooke/compendium/index.md

 # Deep Dungeon Compendium

-<strong>PLEASE NOTE: This site is still under construction, and this is not its
+<strong>PLEASE NOTE: This site is under heavy construction, and much content is
-permanent address.</strong>
+still being added.
+Check back for updates regularly!</strong>

 This site is an attempt to collect as much knowledge of FFXIV deep dungeons in one place as possible.
 It should serve as a good guide for groups looking to